 “We decided [eviction] would create a hardship for Thomas,” Mateosky testified.

 Spatafore continued his investigation in the months he remained in employee housing.
-In providing the information about other employees’ benefits that she felt corroborated his concerns, Iwaseczko forwarded him several internal emails — in violation of department policy, though no such rule was shown at trial — setting in motion her own ouster.
+In providing the information about other employees’ benefits that she felt corroborated his concerns, Iwaseczko forwarded him several internal emails — an alleged violation of department policy, though no such rule was shown at trial — setting in motion her own ouster.